AMDaban/assembly-96/Exercises/DigitSum/README.md

 # Digit Sum
 computes sum of digits of a number<br />
-;_digit_sum computes sum of digits of the number stored in ax and store it in dx
+_digit_sum computes sum of digits of the number stored in ax and store it in dx

 ## Scripts
  1. run.sh: <br />